I had a mission, for many years.

 - I don’t see anything MySQL Workbench can do that mycli can’t.
 If you see some functionality missing in mycli, I would be curious to know it.
 The comment section is (surprisingly!) at the end of this article.

-- mycli can format the output of your query in a lot of different formats.
+- mycli can format the output of your query in many different formats.

 - MySQL Workbench can write for your some painful queries to remember (adding foreign keys / indexes for example).
 However, you can use snippets in mycli for the same benefit and result.